JayValerio/configure-ads/README.md

 </p>
 <p>
   Here we can see all the activity for 'com.lok', from the account logging in/out, the account being disabled/Enabled, the lockouts and everything in between.
-Checking the events on the machine the account was last used on will show much more detailed events.
+If you check the event logs on the computer that the account was last used on, you will see a much more detailed list of events.
 </p>
 <br />